klien1/armory-card-game/README.md

   - Longbow (Archer Equpment Card)
   - Loadup (Archer Augment Card)

-# how to interact with the game board
+# How to interact with the game
 - How to start the game
   - Create a game room and there needs to be at least two players ready in the room before the game starts.
   - You will be asked to choose a class.